 Gluten is a protein found in wheat, barley, and rye.
 When mixing wheat flour with liquid, gluten proteins form a network that helps retain the structure required for many wheat products.
-It gives ramen noodles their bounce and sourdough its soft chewiness.
-The endosperm [link to grain anatomy at the beginning of chapter] of wheat, barley, and rye contains the proteins glutenin and gliadin, forming gluten.
-Many whole grains don’t contain gluten, such as brown rice, buckwheat, teff, quinoa, wild rice, sorghum, millets, and oats (the gluten in oats does not cause the same immune response as wheat, so gluten-free diets can include oats processed in a gluten-free environment!)
+Gluten gives ramen noodles their bounce and sourdough its soft chewiness.
+The endosperm of wheat, barley, and rye contains the proteins glutenin and gliadin, forming gluten.
+Many whole grains don’t contain gluten, such as brown rice, buckwheat, teff, quinoa, wild rice, sorghum, millets, and oats (the gluten in oats does not cause the same immune response as wheat so gluten-free diets can include oats processed in a gluten-free environment!)
 1

 How Is Gluten Formed?

 Casually mixing water and flour doesn’t necessarily form gluten.
-First, you need the correct type of flour, with both glutenin and gliadin proteins; then, you need to find the correct water-to-flour ratio [see Bakers’ Percentage (Ch_3_E)].
-We won’t get too technical about the water-to-flour ratio here, but we highly recommend On Food and Cooking by Harold McGee if you want more details.
+First, you need the correct type of flour with glutenin and gliadin proteins; then, you must establish the correct water-to-flour ratio.
+We won’t get too technical about the water-to-flour balance here, but we highly recommend On Food and Cooking by Harold McGee if you want more details.

-In short, when you add the right amount of water to the correct type of flour, starch molecules expand, glutenin and gliadin connect through hydrogen bonds (the hydration process), and disulfide cross-links [glossary link].
-These bonds enable the dough to spring back when stretched and create the ” gluten ” network of bonds.”
+In short, when you add the right amount of water to the correct type of flour, starch molecules expand, glutenin and gliadin connect through hydrogen bonds (the hydration process), and disulfide cross-links.
+These bonds enable the dough to spring back when stretched and create the gluten’s “network of bonds.”
 Gliadin prevents some glutenin from bonding, making it possible for bakers to shape the dough into loaves.2

 What Affects the Formation of Gluten?

 Mixing.
-You probably would not like your muffin as chewy as your sourdough, so you repeatedly knead the dough for bread or noodles, but only gently mix the muffin batter.
-The more kneaded the dough or batter, the more bonds will form between the glutenin and starch molecules.3 The gluten network becomes more robust, and the dough becomes stiffer.
+You probably would not like your muffin as chewy as your sourdough, so you repeatedly knead the dough for bread or noodles but gently mix the muffin batter.
+The more the dough or batter is kneaded, the more bonds will form between the glutenin and starch molecules.3 The gluten network becomes more robust, and the dough becomes stiffer.
 This stronger gluten network might be necessary to maintain the shape of high-hydration doughs.
 Counterintuitively, no-knead bread also is a way to develop good gluten.
 When you mix all the ingredients and let the mixture rest at room temperature for a prolonged period (12 to 24 hours), the long fermentation produces carbon dioxide, which expands in the dough and facilitates gluten formation.4

 On the other hand, overmixing could mechanically destroy the gluten network, which can happen if you knead the dough for too long or over-ferment the dough, resulting in an over-proofed, flat loaf of bread.3